tzpranto/expert_scheduler/Downstream/results/README.md

 Token coverage: Each layer aggregates the same token count (22,455), so differences are due to routing preferences, not sample size.

-Takeaway for a report: This model exhibits consistently diverse expert usage with slight mid-layer dips but no strong specialization or collapse
+Takeaway: This model exhibits consistently diverse expert usage with slight mid-layer dips but no strong specialization or collapse

 ##